F5Networks/f5-telemetry-streaming/docs/faq.rst

 As of January 2020, no breaking changes have been made to AS3, Declarative Onboarding, or Telemetry Streaming since inception.
 None are anticipated at this time.
 A breaking change, if any, will be noted by a change to the major release number ("xx").
 For example, the AS3 schema version would become "4.0.0."

+|

+.. _viprion:

+**Can I use Telemetry Streaming on F5 devices with multiple hosts, such as the Viprion platform?**

+Beginning with TS v1.10.0, you can use Telemetry Streaming on F5 devices with multiple hosts, such as the Viprion platform.
+In versions prior to v1.10, devices with multiple hosts were not supported.

 .. |intro| raw:: html